 Most of our major religions carry faint echoes of this detachment from our natural home.
 A continual theme in most faith traditions, Eastern and Western, is the notion of a great rupture or fall, a fundamental banishment from or forgetting of an earlier age of harmony and peace.
 And what is needed, of course, is a healing, a return to harmony that comes from following the precepts of that particular faith.
 The forms of the various traditions are different.
 Some teach obedience, others emphasize faith, or sacrifice, or meditation.
 But the shape and purpose are the same.
 Religions are all fictions for fixing a broken relationship with the divine, however defined.

-The problem is that all of our fictions, religions included, flow from the original source spring of our expanded power as a species: the ability to transcend the bonds of nature.
-Our fatal flaw comes from the exact same place as our greatest strength.
+The problem is that all of our fictions, religions included, flow from the original source spring of our expanded power as a species, from our ability to transcend the bonds of nature.
+Our fatal flaw comes from the exact same font as our greatest strength.
 The faculty for creating grand fictions (gods, states, races, empires) gives humans huge landscapes and vast timelines on which to stamp their dreams of triumph and dominion.
 But these mythical meta-projects cannot fundamentally heal the great rupture, because they are founded and energized by the very force that created the chasm in the first place.

 But there is one last fiction that can happen, that must happen – and it involves going back to the origins of the Cognitive Revolution itself, and starting a different story.
 It is the simplest of all myths, and yet the hardest to admit, resting as it does on the one fact that we have been running away from for the last 70,000 years: human beings are animals.
 We are natural beings, through and through, made from the same stuff as monkeys, dogs, worms, and viruses.
 We are not immortal, no matter how expansive and powerful we become as a species, or how lofty are our dreams.
 As such, the only way to fully realize human potential and human nature is to re-embed ourselves into our natural home.
 All other goals proceed from, and are dependent on, that basic re-entrenchment.